nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting a patient : `delete`

-Removes a patient and his/her details from MediBase3.
+Deletes a patient and his/her details from MediBase3.

 **Format**: `delete NRIC`